rcgray/free-genai-bootcamp-2025/visual-novel/README.md

+# Japanese Language Learning Visual Novel

 ![Japanese Language Learning Visual Novel Screenshot](dev/screenshot.png)

-# Japanese Language Learning Visual Novel
+## Overview

 Experience a virtual day in Tokyo through this immersive Japanese learning experience.
 As an American visiting Japan for the first time, you're guided by your old friend Kaori, a native Japanese woman who shows you around the vibrant city of Tokyo.
 Together, you'll navigate train stations, order food at restaurants, explore parks, shop at malls, and interact with locals - all while learning conversational Japanese in context.